Leadership evaluation Highlights

 Our assessment model is one of the few, if not the only one, that clearly assesses the two fundamental aspects of Leadership: Style and Quality.
-Most are content with an assessment of Style, or mix the two concepts.
+Most only assess the Leadership Style, or mix the two concepts without much differentiation.

 Our assessment model consists of 56 questions that clearly separate these two dimensions:

 - Leadership style: what is your predominant style between Commitment, Soft Consensus, Laissez-faire, Autocracy?